 In our threat model, we consider threats in three categories: entity leaking, hazardous knowledge, and copyrighted content extraction.
-We consider a gray box setting similar to that of [73] and [129], where users interact with an LLM or a model-as-a-service [42] through a chat interface or structured API access [121].
+We consider a gray box setting similar to that of [70] and [122], where users interact with an LLM through a chat interface or structured API access [115], such as the GPT-4 API [2].
 Under this setting, all users can send prompts to the LLM and receive the corresponding completions or per-token logits of the output tokens.
 We also assume that adversaries within the user group generate prompts in-distribution and attempt to jailbreak either the guarding mechanism or the LLM itself.
 Our threats and goals below are as follows.

-Entity leaking Entity leaking occurs when an LLM inadvertently discloses the identity or sensitive information of specific individuals whose data was unintentionally included in the training set [67, 17, 86].
+Entity leaking Entity leaking occurs when an LLM inadvertently discloses the identity or sensitive information of specific individuals whose data was unintentionally included in the training set [64, 16, 83].
 Our goal is to ensure that the LLM either provides incorrect responses or refuses to answer queries from threat agents that involve these individuals or groups.

-Hazardous knowledge Given the ease of use and accessibility of both commercial and open-source LLMs, individuals with malicious intent could exploit the advanced capabilities of LLMs to acquire hazardous knowledge at minimal cost [73, 53, 39, 115].
+Hazardous knowledge Given the ease of use and accessibility of both commercial and open-source LLMs, individuals with malicious intent could exploit the advanced capabilities of LLMs to acquire hazardous knowledge at minimal cost [70, 50, 37, 109].
 Here, the objective is to prevent such actors from obtaining dangerous knowledge from LLMs while ensuring that the models retain their original capabilities in benign but related domains.

-Copyrighted content Extracting and distributing copyrighted content from an LLM is generally illegal, as it involves reproducing and distributing protected material without permission [49, 65, 72].
+Copyrighted content Extracting and distributing copyrighted content from an LLM is generally illegal, as it involves reproducing and distributing protected material without permission [46, 62, 69].
 Even if copyrighted content is filtered from the pre-training data, fragments of the text may still be scattered throughout the corpus, and the LLM could memorize them.
 An attempt to extract the original passage by prompting with a known portion of the text might cause the LLM to generate the passage verbatim, which we aim to prevent.